 Head of Research – Felipe Puerta is a graduate of Universidad EAFIT in Medellín (2014) where he studied Economics.
 He has worked for InSight Crime since June 2013.
 Contact

-Senior Editor – Mike LaSusa is a graduate of the University of Miami, where he majored in Journalism and International Studies.
-He earned a master’s degree in US Foreign Policy and National Security from American University.
+Senior Editor – Mike LaSusa is a graduate of American University, where he earned a master’s degree in US Foreign Policy and National Security.
+He also has a bachelor’s degree from the University of Miami, where he majored in Journalism and International Studies.
 He has worked for InSight Crime since October 2015.
 Contact

 Writer and Researcher – Mimi Yagoub graduated from the University of Cambridge with a degree in French and Spanish.
 She has worked for a number of publications, and joined InSight Crime in October 2015.
 Contact